Friday, January 8, 2021

 - Face coverings must be a minimum of 3-ply material and may not contain a one-way valve.
 Students may choose their own style, but they should fit comfortably and cover both the mouth and nose.
-Coverings should be solid colored or may have patterns/prints as long as the pattern or print does not contain offensive or divisive words, messages or pictures..
+Coverings may have patterns/prints as long as the pattern or print does not contain offensive or divisive words, messages or pictures.
 The administration will determine the appropriateness of any questionable masks.

-- Neck gaiter style masks are often made of synthetic stretchy materials.
-This material is often thin for improved airflow, which means it has a decreased ability to filter respiratory droplets and therefore not considered by MGCS to be an approved style mask and will not be allowed.
+- Neck gaiter/scarf-style masks are often made of synthetic stretchy materials and will not be allowed.
+This material is often thin for improved breathability, which means it has a decreased ability to filter respiratory droplets and therefore not considered by MGCS to be an approved style mask.

 - MGCS teachers will be permitted to wear face shields while actively instructing in order to allow students to see facial expressions and to hear pronunciation.
 Face coverings will be required at all other times.

-The success of our reopening plan relies heavily on our community’s’ commitment to proper self-screening and strictly adhering to the “stay home if symptomatic” policies.
+The success of our plan to remain open for in-person instruction relies heavily on our community’s commitment to proper self-screening and strictly adhering to the “stay home if symptomatic” policies.

 - Every family must complete the daily self-screening checklist for every child attending MGCS.
-Self-screening questions and flow chart will be sent out in the coming weeks.
+Verbal confirmation will be validated every morning.
+The self-screening questions and checklist is available here.

 - Daily temperature checks will be required for every student, staff and visitor.
-Students will be checked with a non-contact thermal scanner upon entering the building.
-Additional information on drop off procedures will be provided before the first day of school.
+Students will be checked every morning with a non-contact thermal scanner when they enter their homerooms class.

-- Any child with a temperature of 100.4 degrees or higher will be sent home.
+- Any child with a temperature of 99 degrees or higher will be sent to the nurse’s office to be checked with an oral thermometer.
+Anyone with a temperature of 100.4 or higher will be sent home.

-If a student is sick or becomes sick at school that student will be brought to the school Health Center.
+- If a student is sick or becomes sick at school, that student will be brought to the Nurse’s Office.
 The school nurse will contact the parents or guardians to discuss symptoms.
 Special attention will be made to thoroughly clean and sanitize areas the sick student had contact with.

-- If we have a confirmed case of COVID-19 within our student body or faculty/staff, the MGCS community will be notified and the building / classroom(s) will be thoroughly cleaned and disinfected according to CDC guidelines
+- If we have a confirmed case of COVID-19 within our student body or faculty/staff during in-person instruction, the MGCS community will be notified and the building / classroom(s) will be thoroughly cleaned and disinfected, according to CDC guidelines.

-- If any student, staff or faculty has been directly exposed to COVID-19, he/she should notify the school and self-quarantine for a 14 day period.
-Exposure is defined by the CDC as: Anyone who has had close contact (within 6 feet) for 15 minutes or longer within a 24hr period.
-In addition to this, anyone who has been directly exposed to COVID-19 should not come on the MGCS campus until their quarantine period has expired.
+- If any student, staff or faculty has been directly exposed to COVID-19, he/she should notify the school and self-quarantine for a 10-day period.
+Exposure is defined by the CDC as: Anyone who has had close contact (within 6 feet) for 15 minutes or longer within a 24 hour period.

-- Weather-permitting, outdoor activities and learning will be encouraged, including outdoor learning opportunities.
-Recess and lunch play, as well as Physical Education classes will take place outdoors weather permitting.
-Sports and playground equipment will be cleaned on a regular basis.
+- Weather permitting, outdoor activities will be encouraged, including outdoor learning opportunities.
+Recess and lunch play, as well as physical education classes, will take place outdoors weather permitting.

 - Students will eat lunches either in their classrooms, at socially distanced cafeteria tables or in designated outdoors locations.
 The cafeteria will continue to provide lunches from My Hot Lunch Box each day.
 Lunches will be delivered to classrooms for students grades K-5 in order to reduce lunch line congestion.
 Middle school students will be brought by the teacher to get lunches in grade level groups.

-- The cafeteria will not sell items during the YELLOW alert level.
+- The cafeteria will not be selling items during the YELLOW alert level.
 All orders must be done online through My Hot Lunch Box.

 - Snacks will not be sold by the cafeteria during YELLOW alert level.

-- At this time, we will not allow “heat up” lunches.
+- At this time there will be no “heat up” lunches.
 Students must bring a lunch that does not require a microwave.

 In order to establish and maintain a healthy learning environment, visitation will be restricted under the YELLOW alert level.

-- All visitors must check-in at the main office and adhere to appropriate screening and temperature checks upon arrival.
+- Visitors must check-in at the main office and adhere to appropriate screening and temperature checks upon arrival.

 Morning Drop Off and Dismissal